 If you are looking for more blueberry recipes, try this delicious Keto Blueberry Lemon Mug Cake on our other site Eat Picks!

-If you are looking for a tasty treat to send as a gift, we love the idea of mail order scones!
+If you are looking for a tasty treat to send as a gift, we love the idea of mailing scones!
 What a wonderful surprise to send to someone special!

 - 2 Cups all-purpose flour